-Universal Design for Learning - BC is committed to being a leader in Universal Design by utilizing a universal design for learning framework to ensure all members of the BC community (students, faculty, staff, alumni, parents, and other visitors), including persons with disABLITIES, are able to engage and derive benefit from all instructional and technological resources that BC has available to offer.
+Universal Design for Learning - BC is committed to being a leader in Universal Design by utilizing a universal design for learning framework to ensure all members of the BC community (students, faculty, staff, alumni, parents, and other visitors), including persons with disabilities, are able to engage and derive benefit from all instructional and technological resources that BC has available to offer.

-Library Services - A catalogue of services provided by the BC library for persons with disABILITIES.
+Library Services - A catalogue of services provided by the BC library for persons with disabilities.

 HCBS.org - Home and Community Based Services promotes the development and expansion of home and community-based services by gathering resources and tools for research, policy making, and research development into this one-stop website.

 Reasonable Accommodation for People with Disabilities Process - In accordance with the Americans with Disabilities Act, and the Rehabilitation Act or 1973, Boston College will provide a reasonable accommodation to qualified people with disabilities (including special disabled veterans) to enable them to safely and effectively perform the essential functions of their positions, to enjoy equal benefits and privileges of employment whether as faculty, staff or student employees, or for applicants to participate in the employment application process.

 Notice of Nondiscrimination - Boston College is an affirmative action/equal opportunity employer.

 Job Opportunities - Information about applying for positions at Boston College, as well as open positions for internal and external candidates.